Pocket Option Copy Trading Guide: How to Copy Traders Safely and Profitably

 - Are their profits steady or up and down wildly?

 Consistency beats lucky streaks every time.
+Keep an eye on the performance through broker’s mobile app.

 2. Watch Their Average Trade Duration